zgjsxx/AWS-SAA/Outline.md

 Amazon DynamoDB supports fast in-place updates.
 You can increment or decrement a numeric attribute in a row usin

+**DynamoDB streams**

+DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
+Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.

+**Concurrent request**

+Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
+It's a fully managed, multiregion, multimaster, durable database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
+DynamoDB can handle more than 10 trillion requests per day and can support peaks of more than 20 million requests per second.

 ## Amazon Gateway Load Balancer